 Image of a calendar icon with the label "Q1 2024" circled in red with the Google logo below.

-To kick off 2024, Google will disable support for third-party cookies for 1% of global Chrome users.
+To kick off 2024, Google disabled support for third-party cookies for 1% of global Chrome users.

-This will mark the beginning of an extended, gradual phase-out.
-By Q3 2024, Chrome will no longer support third-party cookies.
+This marked the beginning of an extended, gradual phase-out.

 The interim will allow for testing, allowing businesses to prepare for a future without the cross-site tracking capability we’ve all known and loved for years.